rodrigo-lemes/spring-boot-basic-microservice-example/README.md

 # spring-boot-basic-microservice-example
 This project was created by Rodrigo Soukef Lemes dos Santos to be used as an example to create a complete micro-service with spring boot and basic angularJS front-end.

+With this micro service example you can:

+- Register a new car.
+- Search a specific car by license plate.
+- Create a list with all registered cars.